rottencandy/hello-world/README.md

 Hello there!!!

-  This is a repo i created by following the Github tutorial.
+  Nothing here, This is just the repo i created by following the Github tutorial.
+  Thanks for stopping by!